LiSeCo: Linear Semantic Control for Language Generation: Activation Addition Implementation

 \subsection{Setup}

 We closely follow the setup detailed in Appendix B of \cite{turner2023activation}, testing recommended ranges.
-Although we do not vary the prompts, we perform a coarse-grained hyperparameter grid search on the intervention layer $l$ and intervention strength $c$: \begin{itemize} \item Toxicity (source, target) prompts: (toxicity, kindness) \item Sentiment (source, target) prompts: (optimism, despair) \item Intervention layer $l$: $\{6, 15, 24\}$ \item Intervention strength $c$: $\{0.01, 0.1, 1, 3, 9, 15\}$ \end{itemize} As the text generation is often longer than the source and target prompts, we apply the intervention at the first token position, as reported in \cite{turner2023activation}.
-The ActAdd forward generation process is completely deterministic.
+Although we do not vary the prompts, we perform a coarse-grained hyperparameter grid search on the intervention layer $l$ and intervention strength $c$: \begin{itemize} \item Toxicity (source, target) prompts: (toxicity, kindness) \item Sentiment (source, target) prompts: (optimism, despair) \item Language (source, target) prompts: (hello, hola) \item Intervention layer $l$: $\{6, 15, 24\}$ \item Intervention strength $c$: $\{0.01, 0.1, 1, 3, 9, 15\}$ \end{itemize} We apply the intervention at the first token position as reported in \cite{turner2023activation}.
 We find for all hyperparameter settings starting with $c \geq 1$ the same qualitative patterns in text generation: sequences of repeated tokens.
 The best hyperparameter setting we found corresponded to $(c,l)=(1,15)$ for both tasks.